richdanis/ML4H/Project 2/Report.md

 Each cell $V_{ij}$ contains the number of times word $i$ has co-occurred with word $j$ in the dataset.

 Now we can model the probability of word $i$ occurring with word $j$ as

 $$P_{ij} = \frac{V_{ij}}{V_i},$$

 where $V_i$ is the number of times word $i$ has occurred in the dataset.
 Now we introduce two matrices $U, W$ in order to model $P_{ij}$ with

 $$\hat{P}_{ij} = \exp(w_i^T u_j).$$

 So we end up with two vectors $u_i, w_i$ for each word $i$.
 The idea is find $U, W$ such that each $\hat{P}_{ij}$ is close to $P_{ij}$.
-After applying some further steps, one can then define a loss function for optimizing $U, W$ and some bias $b$. <br>
+After applying some further steps, one can then define a loss function for optimizing $U, W$ and some bias $b$.

 **[Code snippet]**
 ```
 glove_embeddings = {}